It’s so difficult to lose a member of your camp community or to console a member who has lost someone close to them.

 Counsellor receives bad news

 I’ve had a few staff lose loved ones while at camp, over the years.
 I’ve had loved ones sick while I was at camp.
-I found it helped distract me, and so have a lot of counsellors, but I always let them know it’s ok if they need to leave.
+I found camp helped distract me, and so have a lot of counsellors, but I always let them know it’s ok if they need to leave.
 And if they decline, but are distracted or preoccupied, I have a conversation with them and let them know that I think it would be best if they went home to be with their family.

 I make it very clear that it is both out of kindness and concern for their situation, and out of concern for the camp.
 I tell them how much I would love for them to be there with us, but that I understand that their priorities have shifted.